If you want to send someone cash, it might be best to get a money order near you.

 Local banks and credit unions

-How Much Money Order Costs
+How to Complete a Money Order

 - Have the payee information: you’ll need to name the payee and the amount to send.
 Sometimes this is printed on the slip itself but can be written by you.

 - Fill out the form: you may be asked to fill out a short form that may require your address and signature.

 - Hold onto the receipt: keep the carbon copy for your records.